Tech sexism: should the US learn from India, or India from the US?

 There are calls from the engineering community that there need to be more female engineers, and some progress has been made – Dartmouth College announced last year it had graduated more female engineers than male.
 Tech CEOs have not only pointed to the problem but also extended their resources to try and improve the pipeline, but that isn’t quite enough.
 While the pipeline problem may be true and significant, it is still the tech companies that have let this situation develop on their watch; it can’t be the case that they’ve only just found out about gender diversity.

 The problems that Silicon Valley’s Finest now face may not be their fault alone.
 But, given they’re so keen to play the US’ social conscience on other issues, they should do so on this one too.
 If the situation is not the result of design it is still so socially insidious that Google employees have started writing sexist manifestos, and, predictably, it has cause female engineering graduates to leave the profession.
-Even from strict ‘business’ perspective – as if the argument needs further ballast – companies with gender diverse leadership get 34% more investment.
+Even from a strict ‘business’ perspective – as if the argument needs further ballast – companies with gender diverse leadership get 34% more investment.

 Such problems come before even mentioning the bad PR and the fact we’re talking about an industry which will lead society into the future, no moral high-ground on AI – for example – will be accepted from such socially regressive entities.
 The tech industry from the country which claims the mantle of “leader of the free world” has become an example and a metaphor for why a balanced work environment is so important.